Free Shipping On Orders over $79

 No products in the cart.

-Very infrequently- like almost never- a recipe will turn out scrumptious on the first try.
-This microgreen breakfast cookie recipe is one of those!
-SO good it got rave reviews as everyone had to eat more than one to ‘test’ it.
+Occasionally, a recipe will turn out scrumptious on the first try.
+This microgreen breakfast cookie is one of those!
 In fact, I just went up to get another cookie… and they are gone!
-Not a single bite left for me to snack on as I work hard at the computer *sob*.
-I guess I will have to bake another batch!
-It’s a good thing they are easy and quick to make.
+I guess I will have to bake another batch… It’s a good thing they are easy and quick to make.

 Try Baking In The Microwave

 If you have just a bit of cookie dough leftover, try baking a cookie in the microwave.
-I couldn’t wait to taste my new creation so I sprayed a bit of parchment paper lightly with cooking spray and scooped the last bit of dough on and popped it into the microwave for just one minute.
-I prefer the oven-baked method, but microwaving a cookie would be a great way to have just one fresh cookie at a time.
+Spray a bit of parchment paper lightly with cooking spray and pop it into the microwave for one minute.
+I prefer the oven-baked method, but microwaving a cookie is be a great way to have just one fresh cookie at a time.

 These microgreen breakfast cookies freeze well.
 Take one out and heat briefly in the microwave for that just-baked flavor of guilt-free chocolate chip cookies for breakfast.
 Don’t save them just for breakfast- they make great snacks and desserts as well.